-How many winners are honored with the Nansen Refugee Award annually?
+How many winners are honoured with the Nansen Refugee Award annually?

-Every year the winner is honoured at a dignified ceremony in Geneva in front of an audience from across the globe.
+In 2020 and 2021, the laureate was honoured through a virtual global ceremony.
+However, most years the winner is honoured at a ceremony in Geneva in front of an audience from across the globe.

-Each year the winner is announced in the month of September, ahead of the ceremony in October.
+Each year the laureate is announced a few days ahead of the ceremony in October.

 Are other nominees recognised?

 Yes.
-Four regional finalists will be recognized for their humanitarian work in 2020.
+Four regional winners from each global region outside of the laureate’s region will be recognized for their humanitarian work in 2022.

 I am working on a feature article/broadcast story.
 How do I obtain an interview with the appropriate person?